 My house is a mess, I can’t remember where I put my sunglasses, but my mp3 collection is close to immaculate.

 Call it an attempt to bring order to some part of my life.
-But I’ve spent years fine-tuning the tags and organization of my mp3s, and I think I have it down to a science.
+But I’ve spent years fine-tuning my mp3 tags, and I think I have it down to a science.

 Is your mp3 collection a mess?
 Do you not know what album a song came from, much less what the name of the song is?
 Can you not make decent playlists?
 Here’s how to bring sense to your collection.